Institutional Measures and Activities

 Enrolled Student Survey — Swarthmore conducts an institution-wide survey of all enrolled students every four years, along with the peer group mentioned above.
 The survey includes self-assessments of learning gains, engagement with various aspects of the College, and many other areas of feedback.

 Science and engineering initiatives supported by a grant from the Howard Hughes Medical Institute (HHMI).
-One of the major initiatives of the 2008-2012 grant is the peer mentor programs, with a special focus on the Biology and Mathematics and Statistics Departments.
-These programs are designed to support student learning and to promote and sustain a diverse population of students in the sciences.
+One of the major initiatives of the 2008-2012 grant was the peer mentor programs, with a special focus on the Biology and Mathematics and Statistics Departments.
+These programs are designed to support student learning and to promote and sustain a diverse population of students in the sciences, and the model has since been extended to other disciplines within and beyond the sciences.
 The assessment of the programs are an important part of the College's work, and is undertaken through the use of multiple measures, including analysis of institutional and program experience data, surveys of students and peer mentors, focus groups, and interviews.

-Senior Survey — Swarthmore conducts a biennial senior survey, along with a group of peers.
+Senior Perspectives Survey — Swarthmore conducts a biennial senior survey, along with a group of peers.
+(Note that the survey was not conducted in 2020.)
 The survey provides feedback from graduating seniors about learning gains, evaluations of their experiences in the major, ratings of administrative areas, and much more.
 The Institutional Effectiveness, Research & Assessment office routinely summarizes and shares this feedback with appropriate areas of the College (administrative offices, academic departments, and the College) for their use in assessment and planning.

 Two of the items from the survey are monitored as a general reflection of student experience:

-While ups and downs on these measures are to be expected, the College looks at any changes, and explores factors that might be related to them.
-In this way these measures help us to "take a pulse" on our students' experiences.
+While ups and downs on these measures are to be expected, the College looks at any changes, and explores factors that might be related to them, including other areas reflected in the survey or in institutional data.
+In this way these measures help us to "take a pulse" on our students' experiences, and identify areas for improvement.

 Staffing Study — Every three to five years Swarthmore and a group of about sixteen peer institutions participate in a study of non-faculty staffing by functional area.
 Results of this effort are carefully reviewed and discussed by presidents's staff and the divisions.
 This information is used for planning and decision making.